Prevent Insider Threats

 Traditional perimeter security products like firewalls mean nothing to these devices.

-For less than you probably spend putting a stapler and tape dispenser on every employee’s desk, DeviceLock Endpoint Data Loss Prevention (DLP) Suite can help you dramatically reduce the risk of sensitive data leaking out of your organization via endpoint attached devices or via Internet resources accessed by end-users from their computers.
+For less than you probably spend putting a stapler and tape dispenser on every employee’s desk, DeviceLock Data Loss Prevention (DLP) can help you dramatically reduce the risk of sensitive data leaking out of your organization via endpoint attached devices or via Internet resources accessed by end-users from their computers.
 By installing DeviceLock on the computers in your organization your network administrators can set and enforce your policies for what sort of data may or may not be moved to these dangerous mobile devices or across employee’s personal Internet services like webmail, IM, Facebook, Twitter, Google+ and more.

 Contact us now to learn more, arrange a demo or to find an authorized DeviceLock reseller near you.